 Although not widely practiced, primary demand advertising can still be extremely beneficial.
 Whether it’s a new product launch or an existing product on the decline, primary demand advertising can help grow awareness and increase usage.

-Once you’ve created your campaigns and people click your ads, deliver them the best post-click experience.
+Once you’ve created your campaigns and people click your ads, deliver them the best post-click landing page.
 Learn more about capturing more conversions in all of your campaigns with the Marketing Optimization Opportunities Guide here.